Copyright Infringement: the Dos and Don'ts of Fair Use

 - Don't assume that just because it seems free, it is.
 Examples of copyrighted material include cartoon characters, corporate logos, school mascots, college names (i.e. "University of Michigan"), and even the term "frisbee"!

 - Don't try and cheat the system.
 If you didn't make it yourself, you most likely need permission to use it.
 It's not just a SOTG thing - there could be serious legal implications for our company and your team.

 - Don't give up!
 These may seem like tricky waters but we'd be happy to help you navigate!
 The original and legal piece of art we can work together to create will make for a more unique jersey anyway!

 It never hurts to aspire to an original design (Watercolor Jersey).
 But some designs are inspired from life (Turkish LS, from the Hagia Sophia Basilica).
 Other times, you can get the rights to reproduce an image (Contraband).

-You can get your order started by following this link, or feel free to email us at email@example.com if you have any questions.
+You can get your order started by following this link, or feel free to email us or complete our design request/review form if you have any questions.
 Let's get designing!